 Card (or Document) Was Returned to USCIS

 If your work permit card is lost or is delivered to the wrong address, try contacting USCIS first.
-If you don’t get the help you need, you may need to speak with an attorney about how to get a replacement.

 How Can I Track USCIS Case Status Changes?